OctopusDeploy/blog/blog/2021-08/workers-explained/index.md

 - Ability to run customized software

 ### Offload processes from the Octopus Server
 Long running or intensive processes can hinder performance of the Octopus Server.
-These tasks can be offloaded to a Worker Machine, freeing up resources to allow the Octopus Server to perform optimally.
+These tasks can be offloaded to a Worker Machine, freeing up resources and allowing the Octopus Server to perform optimally.

 ### Customized software
-The bundled software that ships with Octopus might not include everything a customer needs for a process.
+The bundled software that ships with Octopus might not include everything you need for a process.
 With a Worker, you have the ability to install custom software packages to aid the deployment or runbook process.

 :::info
 If the Worker has Docker installed, they can use the [Execution containers](https://octopus.com/docs/projects/steps/execution-containers-for-workers) feature to use customized containers versus installing software directly on the Worker.